Personalized Diets vs Generic Recipes & Commercial Raw/Cooked Diets

 A diet can be formulated using requirements that are based on calories/energy requirements and you can formulate based on the individual dog’s ideal body weight.
-I primarily formulate based on body weight, but the CORE diet plans I collaborated on use the calorie method to determine nutrient requirements.
+I formulate based on body weight,

-By formulating batch recipes based on calories, dog parents can make one bulk recipe and feed varying amounts to their dogs based on how many calories each dog needs to support their weight.
+Batch recipes based on calories, are convenient for dog parents with multiple dogs.
+They can make one bulk recipe and feed varying amounts to their dogs based on how many calories each dog needs to support their weight.
 This is how commercial foods are formulated (though dry foods and most raw/cooked foods use AAFCO not NRC guidelines).
-It’s convenient for multi dog homes and works well for healthy adult dogs.
-It’s a convenient way for dog parents to try making some meals at home before doing a custom one-on-one consultation.

-Diets that are formulated by calorie/energy requirements (commercial, generic/bulk recipes) work best for dogs who tend to eat within the suggested guidelines for their body weight.
+Diets that are formulated by calorie/energy requirements ie 1000 kcal (commercial, generic/bulk recipes) work best for dogs who tend to eat within the suggested guidelines for their body weight.
 For dogs who tend to be easy or hard keepers though, there is a chance of under or over nutrition depending on the parameters used in formulating.
-We even include in our CORE diet plans a statement that says, if your dog eats outside of the suggested range by 15% then we recommend a personalized approach.

 Here’s an example- let’s say I have three client dogs- all eat 800 calories per day, but one weighs 35lbs, one weighs 50lbs and the other, 65lbs.

 That’s a big difference but it’s very common!